syedaffanhamdani/cs-jokes/ReadMe.md

 # Technical Confidence:

-technical confidence comes from one of two things: ignorance or experience
+Technical confidence comes from one of two things: ignorance or experience

 # Copy Paste

-copypaste is the fastest way to create bugs.
+Copypaste is the fastest way to create bugs.

 # Cloud